Epicalable/JARVIS/README.md

 ## WHAT'S NEW?
 Here at Epicalable we are committed in keeping J.A.R.V.I.S up-to-date and up-to-speed with the growing tech solutions and algorithms.
 Hence this new commit includes:
 ```
+JARVIS Updates In This Commit:-
 Update Highlights:-
 1. Keep a look out for the new upcoming developer tools in the coming days!!!
    We are currently slowly adding Developer tools in the code which are currently unaccessable to users.
+2. Bug fixes and UX enhancements.

 Weekly Maintanance Updates:-
 1. Updated README.md